sinankalkan/CENG501-Spring2021/project_Karadeniz/README.md

 ## 3.3 My Result

-Unfortunately, I have not been succesful at my attempts run any code, even with high learning rate, unstabilities caused division by 0 type of error which resulted with all data becoming NaN.
+Unfortunately, I have not been succesful at my attempts run any code, even with high learning rate, unstabilities caused division by 0 type of errors which resulted with all data becoming NaN.

 # 4 Conclusion